 But despite the hardships and struggles, Connie wouldn’t have it any other way – “I love watching his face and excitement when he achieves goals that he has set.
 I must also admit that I love the really big hugs that he comes to give me immediately after untying from a successful climb.”
 But that doesn’t mean she’s itching to tie in herself.
 When I asked if she and Kai ever climbed together, the answer was an emphatic NO!
 “Calluses and pumped forearms do not interest me,” said Connie, who’s professional climbing skills will apparently remain limited to belaying. 🙂

 As for Kai and what’s next, the sky is really the limit!
 I have no doubt that a young man as determined and focused as he is can achieve whatever he wants in life, both on and off the rock.
-When asked what he wants to be when he grows up, Kai was quick to respond, “I either want to be a lawyer, or start a business in the climbing industry.
+When asked what he wants to be when he grows up, Kai was quick to respond, “I either want to be a lawyer, like Michael Lamonsoff, or start a business in the climbing industry.
 I know those are totally different paths, but I think I would enjoy both.
 I love debating and speaking, but I would also enjoy combining my love for climbing with growing a business in the community.”

 For more info on Kai and his accomplishments, you can visit his website here, and/or check out this very well-written article about him in Deadpoint Magazine.
 A big thanks to both Kai and Connie for giving me a glimpse into their not-so-stereotypical climbing life.
 While it may look a lot different than my own, I love how climbing brings people together.
 If you enjoyed the Lightners’ story, please leave them some love in the comments below.